I’ve spoken as much ill of Jeff Sessions as anyone for the past three years.

 When asked about Sessions’ candidacy or a possible endorsement, Trump replied, “I saw he said some very nice things about me last night.
 We’ll have to see.
 I haven’t made a determination.”
 He also said he “doesn’t even think about” Session’s role in how the Mueller investigation played out.

 If the president can overlook it, I certainly can.
-We should let the perfect be the enemy of the good.
+We should not let the perfect be the enemy of the good.
 So if Sessions wins the GOP primary, I say “hell yes” to putting him back in the Senate.

 (For an excellent analysis of why Jeff Sessions was actually one of the first victims of the Russia Hoax/attempted coup, read the comment posted to this column by reader Joe Morrisco.)